datagrok-ai/public/help/develop/admin/docker-compose.md

    ```
    Datagrok will deploy a new database automatically.

 4. Once the server is up and running, the Login page should be available at [`http://localhost:8080`](http://localhost:8080).
-For a quick setup, login to Datagrok using a username `admin` and a password `SM9ekKEkZuBDp5eD`.
+For a quick setup, login to Datagrok using a username `admin` and a password `admin`.
 To change your password, pass a key-value pair `"adminPassword": "yourPassword"` to the JSON string `GROK_PARAMETERS`.

 5. After Datagrok is deployed for the first time, you can shut it down using `Ctrl+C`.
 Alternatively, run the command:
    ```